This article was originally published in December 2017.

 As the economy slows down, NOI declines and buyers dial back their growth assumptions, resulting in a smaller numerator and larger denominator in the valuation formula.
 The years following the 2008 recession witnessed cap rate expansion due to both credit risk, driving expected returns higher, and a dim outlook for NOI growth.
 Rising cap rates and depressed NOI created a situation of unprecedented value destruction.
 But it also created one of the greatest buying opportunities in the past 20 years.
 Over the ensuing decade, actual growth exceeded expected growth by a large margin and credit risk diminished.

 Additionally, cap rates work well for stabilized buildings with long duration leases, but the methodology breaks down when income streams encounter variability.
 A building that is 50% occupied with no income may have far more return potential than a building for sale at a 15% cap rate with a large, expiring tenant.
-Finally, a property with below market rents would be likely to trade at a cap rate lower than the market rate.
+Finally, a property with below-market rents would likely trade at a cap rate lower than the market rate.
 That’s because that income will increase substantially upon the expiration of the leases.
 The opposite is true of properties with above-market rents as those leases roll down to market levels.

 Mitigating Cap Rate Risk

-Origin invests in America’s fastest-growing markets because we understand how important it is in creating value.
-Investors should look for growth potential in any income stream, whether it be in stocks, bonds or real estate.
-Keep in mind that cap rates cannot be used in isolation to value a property or to understand an investment’s potential.
+Cap rates cannot be used in isolation to value a property or to understand an investment’s potential.
 The cap rate is one of many tools we use at Origin when evaluating a property’s potential.
 Successful investing starts with buying right, and knowing how to value a property accurately is essential.
 As an investor, understanding how a cap rate works, when to use it, and its limitations can save time and money.